 Your social security number (SSN) or employer identification number (EIN)

 In order to give your business the best chance for obtaining a merchant account, and to maintain it once you have been accepted, there are a few more steps you can take.
 For one thing, it’s important to maintain a good credit score wherever possible.
 In addition, any debt should be kept to a minimum, and having some savings in the bank will further boost your chances.

 It’s Time To Apply Today

 If you’re ready to take your firearms business to the next level, then it’s time to apply for a merchant account with TailoredPay.
 We offer custom solutions for businesses of all sizes.
-Whether you are a small startup or an established empire, we can help you to secure the payment processing that you- and your customers- need.
+Whether you are a small startup or an established empire, a collection agency or firearms dealer, we can help you to secure the payment processing that you- and your customers- need.